mbuet2ner/JEasyCrypto/README.md

 ### How do I get set up? ###

+0. For this project, we use `openjdk`.
+    * Install instructions and download links for all systems can be found [here](https://openjdk.java.net/install/).
+    * The current version used is `openjdk 11.0.4`.
+    * We encourage you to use the [IntelliJ IDEA](https://www.jetbrains.com/idea/) IDE.
 1. Clone the project.
     * Dependencies
         * Uses https://code.google.com/archive/p/json-simple/ on Server and Client to create/parse JSON.